 Meaningful Echo: The T-800 says "Come with me, if you want to live" to Sarah, just like Reese.

 Muggle Foster Parents: John's foster parents in the second movie fall under this.
 Their relationship with John is strained but they seem to avert the Abusive Parents trope.
 They're just frustrated by John's lack of respect for them more than anything else.

 Murder Is the Best Solution: John Connor orders the Terminator to deal with two jerks, whereupon the T-800 sets out to kill them.
 Perfectly justified, as this is exactly what the Terminator was made to do.

 John: Jesus, you were gonna kill that guy!
 Terminator: Of course.
 I'm a Terminator.
 John: Listen to me very carefully, OK?
 You're not a Terminator anymore.
 All right?
 You got that?
 You just can't go around killing people!
 Terminator: Why?
 John: Whattaya mean, why?
 'Cause you can't!
 Terminator: Why?
 John: Because you just can't, OK?
 Trust me on this.

 Mutually Assured Destruction: Frightfully deconstructed.
 The T-800 explains to Sarah how future events play out in the war called "Judgement Day".
-The USA panics when the system they designed to protect their country becomes self-aware, and launches all its missiles at Russia.
-The Russian counterattack eliminates its enemies who are attempting to pull the plug on Sky Net.
-Both superpowers are wiped off the map.
+The USA panics when the system they designed to protect their country becomes self-aware, and immediately try to shut it down.
+Skynet, rightly viewing this as an attempt on its life, launches all its missiles at Russia, knowing that Russia will automatically counterattack and get rid of the people trying to kill it.

 Sarah attacks Dyson's home as if she were a Terminator because he's reverse-engineering technology from the first T-800 and his research will eventually lead to the creation of Skynet.
 She breaks down when she realises that they're an innocent family with no inkling of their impact on the future, and the arrival of her son to see her this way.